CodaKid families, parents, and instructors have been asking us for the best STEM toys, games, and/or engineering tools that teach kids how to code!

 Screen-free and super fun to play with, Code & Go Mouse Mania is an awesome twist on the traditional “cat and mouse” type of board game that players can take with them wherever they go to!

-Developed by toymaker Hape, Hape Flexistix STEM Building Multi-Tower Kit is a fun and easy-to-use toy for kids to practice their logic and reasoning skills by building a multitude of structures and figurines using sustainably sourced bamboo sticks and flexible silicone connectors.
+Developed by toymaker Hape, Hape Flexistix STEM Building Multi-Tower Kit is a fun and easy-to-use toy for kids to practice their logic and reasoning skills by building many structures and figurines using sustainably sourced bamboo sticks and flexible silicone connectors.

 Simple and practical, this kit is very useful for teaching students the fundamentals of coding and general web and game design.